Eveline Saalberg

 Eveline Saalberg (/nl/; born 30 July 1998) is a Dutch sprinter who specialises in the 400 metres.

-As part of the Dutch women's and mixed 4 × 400 metres relay team, she won a silver medal at the 2024 Olympic Games, a gold medal at the 2023 World Championships, three silver medals at the World Championships (outdoor and indoor), and four gold medals at the European Championships (outdoor and indoor).
+As part of the Dutch women's and mixed 4 × 400 metres relay team, she won a silver medal at the 2024 Summer Olympics, a gold medal at the 2023 World Championships, three silver medals at the World Championships (outdoor and indoor), and four gold medals at the European Championships (outdoor and indoor).
 Individually, she won two gold medals, three silver medals, and one bronze medal at the Dutch Championships (outdoor and indoor).

 Early life

 Eveline Saalberg was born on 30 July 1998 in Arnhem in the Netherlands.

 At the age of eight, she started competing in athletics and became a member of the club GVAC in Veldhoven.
 In the youth categories she competed in, she won several medals at Dutch junior championships.

 During her student days, Saalberg distinguished herself by becoming a multiple Dutch student champion.
 She combined all this with a board year as chair of the Student Athletics Association MSAV Uros.